AdamWagner/stackline/README.md

 ## What is stackline & why would I want to use it?

-`stackline` adds simple, unobtrusive visual indicators to compliment `yabai`'s window stacking functionality.
+`stackline` adds simple, unobtrusive visual indicators to complement `yabai`'s window stacking functionality.

 A 'stack' is a generalized subset of a tabbed UI that enables multiple macOS windows to occupy the same screen space and behave as a single unit.
-A stack let's a user…
+A stack lets a user…

 - add & remove windows from a stack
 - navigate between stacked windows
 - _understand the contents of a stack at a glance_

 Stacks are a recent addition (June 2020) to the (_excellent!_) macOS tiling window manager [koekeishiya/yabai](https://github.com/koekeishiya/yabai).
 See [yabai #203](https://github.com/koekeishiya/yabai/issues/203) for more info about `yabai`'s stacking feature.
-Currently, `yabai` does not provide visual indication of a stack's active window or the inactive windows below.
-This makes it easy to forgot about the stacked windows that aren't visible.
+Currently, `yabai` does not provide a visual indication of a stack's active window or the inactive windows below.
+This makes it easy to forget about the stacked windows that aren't visible.

-Enter `stackline`: simple, unobtrusive visual indicators that compliment `yabai` window stacks.
+Enter `stackline`: simple, unobtrusive visual indicators that complement `yabai` window stacks.

 ![stackline-demo](https://user-images.githubusercontent.com/1683979/90967233-08f6bc00-e491-11ea-9b0a-d75f248ce4b1.gif)